1867-Remodeled 1890 to Romanesque Revival

 Cost: $25 thereafter.
 Tickets are valid for BOTH days.
 Children under 12 free.

 Tickets are available Saturday & Sunday at the Ticket Booth in front of the Honolulu House, 107 Kalamazoo Ave.

 The ticket booth opens at 8:30 Saturday & 9:30 Sunday.

 The Midwest's longest-running home tour

-Art at the Museum, a juried fine arts and crafts fair, on the Honolulu House grounds both days
+Art at the Museum, a juried fine arts and crafts fair, on the Honolulu House Museum grounds both days

 Civil War Ball in front of the Honolulu House on Saturday evening

-Free parking downtown and at the fairgrounds
+Free parking downtown and at Capitol Hill School near the county fairgrounds

 Free shuttle buses